cloudmesh-community/sp19-516-124/project-report/report.md

 One instantiated, the driver is ready for use with the API methods listed in the documentation: <https://libcloud.readthedocs.io/en/latest/compute/drivers/azure.html>

-An example of an Integration that I have had success with is creating an Azure cloud service:
+An example of a Libcloud ASM Driver integration to create a new Azure cloud service is as follows:

 ![@label](images/excloundcreateservice.png)

-An example of Python code example of creating a Azure cloud service named “e503CloudServicetest” would look like this:
+An example of Python code example to create an Azure cloud service named “e503CloudServicetest” would look like this:

 ```
 #ex_create_cloud_service(name, location, description=None, extended_properties=None)
 driver.ex_create_cloud_service('e503CloudServicetest', 'Central US', description=None, extended_properties=None)
 ```

-Once the `ex_create_cloud_service` Python code has been executed, I am now able to the `e503CloudServicetest` cloud service in the Azure Portal under `All resources`:
+Once the `ex_create_cloud_service` Python code has been executed, locate the new `e503CloudServicetest` cloud service in the Azure Portal under `All resources`:

 ![@label](images/e503cloudservicetest.png)